alexcanessa/myojs-from-gesture-to-code/README.md

 ---

 This repo contains the live coding session source.
+For the *snap* music bit, there is a [different repo](https://github.com/alexcanessa/myousic)

 ---